 Over recent years, there has been an increase nationally in demand for children's residential placements but with no corresponding increase in central government funded provision.
 As such, the levels of looked after children (LAC) and children who require supervision after leaving care continue to generate a significant financial pressure.
-In year data suggests that our LAC levels, whilst fluctuating, are on average, remaining constant (as per Chart 4 in 4.2.23 of the Annex) but are around 20 placements higher than the same period last year.
+In year data suggests that our LAC levels have risen steadily from 293 in September 2018 to 315 in September 2019 (as per Chart 4 in 4.2.25 of the Annex).
 There are a wide range of levels of care provided, with more complex cases now being faced.

-Increasing complexity continues to drive financial pressure in 2019/20.
-The Authority is forecasting a pressure of £2.898m in Corporate Parenting and Placements, however ongoing management of this pressure by the Service, including the implementation of the
+Increasing demand and complexity continues to drive financial pressure in 2019/20 and the Authority is forecasting a pressure of £3.656m in Corporate Parenting and Placements.